A Bit About Us

 Working Towards a Better Tomorrow

 The Afro-Heritage Association of Sudbury (AHA) is a non-profit organization based in Sudbury, Ontario.
 As part of the intricate tapestry of Canadian multiculturalism, AHA was established in 2005 to unite people of African ancestry within the community.
 AHA’s core mission is to promote understanding, communication, cooperation and cultural exchange between Afro-Canadians and members of the multicultural society to promote unity among the Afro-Canadian community.
-The Afro-Heritage Association of Sudbury is non-profit, non-political, non-religious in nature.

 The objectives of the Association include: